XMM-Newton Survey Science Centre home

 - The follow-up/identification programme for the XMM-Newton serendipitous X-ray sky survey: the XID Programme

-- The pipe-line processing of all XMM-Newton observations.
+- The pipeline processing of all XMM-Newton observations.

 - The development of science analysis software for XMM-Newton.

 In the last 2 tasks the SSC is working closely with the ESA team at the XMM-Newton Science Operations Centre (SOC) based at the European Space Astronomy Centre (ESAC) in Spain.
+As part of a planned evolution of responsibilities, the pipeline processing system was migrated to the SOC at ESAC in 2011/2012 and ESAC have operated the pipeline for routine processing of XMM-Newton observations since 1 March 2012.

 The SSC represents a consortium of 10 institutes in the ESA community, led by Prof Mike Watson at the University of Leicester and based within the X-ray and Observational Astronomy group in the Department of Physics and Astronomy.
 A full description of the role of the SSC is given in Watson et al. 2001.